maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 2. Reducing the number of training points in LSSVR while maintaining accuracy.
 3. Replacing iterative optimization with direct linear algebra solution of the KKT system.
 4. Implementing Gauss-Lobatto quadrature points for optimal polynomial approximation.
+5. Adding comprehensive robustness and error handling features.

 This results in a ~79% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.353s), making the method more efficient for larger-scale problems.
-The accuracy remains excellent with max errors on the order of 10^-5.
-JIT compilation was attempted but did not provide additional benefits, while Gauss-Lobatto points provide theoretical improvements with minimal practical impact for this implementation.
+The accuracy remains excellent with max errors on the order of 10^-4.
+The robustness improvements provide better stability and diagnostics, though with a slight accuracy trade-off for challenging conditioning scenarios.